A discrete approach to Rough Parabolic Equations: Interpretation of the equation

 \begin{proof} As aforementioned, this is just a matter of integration by parts.
 For instance, one has \bean \int_s^t S_{tu} \, dx^i_u \, (\der x^j)_{us} &=& \int_s^t S_{tu} \, d_u \lp \xrgh^{\bt,ij}_{us}\rp\\ &=& \int_s^t S_{tu} \, d_u \lp -(\der \xrgh^{\bt,ij})_{tus}+\xrgh^{\bt,ij}_{ts}-\xrgh^{\bt,ij}_{tu} \rp\\ &=& \int_s^t S_{tu} \, d_u \lp -(\der x^i)_{tu}(\der x^j)_{us}-\xrgh^{\bt,ij}_{tu} \rp \\ &=&S_{ts} \xrgh^{\bt,ij}_{ts}-\int_s^t AS_{tu} \lc \xrgh^{\bt,ij}_{tu}+(\der x^i)_{tu}(\der x^j)_{us} \rc \, du. \eean

 \end{proof}

-Observe now that the three expressions contained in (\ref{ope-cas-regu}) can also be directly interpreted as Itô integrals when $x$ is a standard Brownian motion.
+Observe now that the three expressions contained in (\ref{ope-cas-regu}) can also be directly interpreted as Itô integrals when $x$ stands for a standard Brownian motion.
 This interpretation remains consistent with Definition \ref{defi-chemin}:

-\begin{lemma} Let $x$ a $m$-dimensional Brownian motion and $\xrgh^\bt$ its Lévy area, understood in the Itô sense as the first iterated integral of $x$.
+\begin{lemma} Suppose that $x$ is $m$-dimensional Brownian motion defined on a complete filtered probability space $(\Omega,\mathcal{F},P)$, and let $\xrgh^\bt$ be its Lévy area, understood in the Itô sense as the first iterated integral of $x$.
 Then, under Assumption (A1), the three identifications of the previous lemma remain valid in this context. \end{lemma}